kanors-emr/VerveStacks-docs/getting-started/first-scenario.rst

 **Want to understand the science?**
 - :doc:`/methods/stress-timeslices` - How time is represented
-- :doc:`/methods/spatial-clustering` - How space is modeled
+- :doc:`/methods/renewable-characterization` - How renewable resources are characterized
-- :doc:`/data-assumptions/index` - Where the data comes from
+- :doc:`/methods/demands-and-prices` - Economic assumptions and fuel prices

 .. tip::
    The best way to learn energy modeling is by doing.
 Don't worry about